Elder Bruce R. McConkie wrote:

 “No single historical event in the whole Book of Mormon account is recorded in so great detail or at such extended length as the fulfillment of the signs signifying that Jesus had been lifted up upon the cross and had voluntarily laid down his life for the world” (The Promised Messiah, 572)

-Pause for a moment to consider that statement.
-Read it one more time.
-Ponder WHY.
+Pause for a moment to consider that statement; read it one more time; ponder WHY.

 Did you notice any patterns?
 Were there any key words or phrases that kept coming up?
 Why would Mormon include such detail concerning the signs that accompanied the death of the Savior?

 Could it be that Mormon intends these chapters to serve as a pattern for what is to come before the Second Coming?
-Is it possible that Mormon is trying to warn the wicked in the latter days?
+Is it possible that Mormon is trying to warn the people in the latter days?

-Thirty-three years after seeing the sign of the Savior’s birth, the Nephites began to look for the sign that Samuel the Lamanite had prophesied of the Savior’s death.
+Around thirty-three years after seeing the sign of the Savior’s birth, the Nephites began to look for the sign that Samuel the Lamanite had prophesied of the Savior’s death.
 Although many signs were given, doubts and disputations arose among the people.
 Within the next year, Samuel’s prophecy was fulfilled.
 After great storms, earthquakes, and other calamities caused widespread destruction, darkness covered the land for three days.
 In the darkness, the people who had survived the destruction heard the voice of Jesus Christ.
 He invited them to repent and return to Him.
 When the darkness dispersed, the peoples’ mourning turned to joy and praise of Jesus Christ.

 3 Nephi 8: The lamentation, “O that we had repented before this great and terrible day…” (vv.
 25 & 25).
 I have always loved the following account related by President Spencer W. Kimball of an experience he had with a young man who was not quite sure he was ready to repent: